NIP-59: Gift Wrap

 - Private direct messages (NIP-17)

-- Any scenario where sender privacy is important
+- Any scenario requiring sender privacy from the network

 Primary sources: